mike-del/cv/cv.md

 -   System configurations i.e. Implementing School portals and Running tests to ensure system performance.
 -   Provide technical support to students who need technical assistance.
--   Developing web portals using HTML and PHP.
+-   Assist in Developing web portals using HTML and PHP.
 -   Running Functional and Regression Tests on Systems.
 -   Running software updates and Software Patches on school web Portals.